- Accreditation Standards for Canadian First Professional Degree in Pharmacy Programs 2018

 The team seeks information to supplement the Self-Assessment Report, determines the feasibility of the Strategic Plan, and prepares a draft report.

-- The executive director prepares a final report on the school which is submitted for consideration by the CCAPP board of directors.
+- The Chief Executive Officer prepares a final report on the school which is submitted for consideration by the CCAPP board of directors.

 - The board of directors makes a decision on the appropriate accreditation status to be granted to the pharmacy school and determines the time period and/or any conditions to be associated with the accreditation award.